 The purpose of this 1EdTech project is to provide interested organizations (institutional, supplier, government, NGO associations) an open and fair process to collaborate on putting in place regional EPS pilots.
 The goal will be to make as much progress as possible by incorporating existing sources of data and evolving those as needed.

 As with a GPS system, there must be a way to compare the current position (student progress) with a starting point (past academic accomplishments) and destination (future educational goal).
 The essence of the project will be to bring together a sufficient set of contributing organizations that can respond to the needs of an institutional pilot while at the same time looking at a potentially broader set of needs.

-Project meetings, progress, and results will be available to all IMS Contributing Member organizations.
-The resulting interoperability standards will be vetted, distributed and maintained via the established IMS processes.
-If an interoperability specification from another standards consortium is utilized, IMS will partner with that consortium to provide vetting, distribution, and maintenance to meet the evolving needs of the EPS.
+Project meetings, progress, and results will be available to all 1EdTech Contributing Member organizations.
+The resulting interoperability standards will be vetted, distributed and maintained via the established 1EdTech processes.
+If an interoperability specification from another standards consortium is utilized, 1EdTech will partner with that consortium to provide vetting, distribution, and maintenance to meet the evolving needs of the EPS.

 Interested parties can request invitation to a series of organizing conference calls and webinars by emailing firstname.lastname@example.org

 ACT’s College Readiness Benchmarks.
 Benchmarks are scores on the ACT subject area tests that represent the level of achievement required for students to have a 50% chance of obtaining a B or higher or about a 75% chance of obtaining a C or higher in corresponding credit-bearing first-year college courses.
 These college courses include English Composition, College Algebra, an introductory social science course, and Biology.
 Based on a nationally representative sample of 98 institutions and more than 90,000 students, the Benchmarks are median course placement values for these institutions and as such represent a typical set of expectations.
 Source: ACT, The Condition of College and Career Readiness 2010